 United Front: System Safety Plan Course

-This is an entirely free course open to any plurals (or singular folk who aren’t afraid to dive into plural-centric instructions and modify to singular-appropriate language or exercises) who wish to create a safety plan.
+This is an entirely free course open to any plurals (or singular folk who aren’t afraid to dive into plural-centric instructions and modify to singular-appropriate language or exercises — SciFi, Trekkies & Star Wars fans should particularly enjoy our take on it) who wish to create a safety plan.

-This is a stand-alone class — there are downloadable printables and documents y’all can fill in electronically, etc. It also works with the United Front: Ship’s Log Planner, which has sections to hold portions of your safety plan so that information is at your fingertips when you need it.
+This is a stand-alone class — there are downloadable printables and documents y’all can fill in electronically, or you can use a notebook, journal, your own paper, etc. This course also works with the United Front: Ship’s Log Planner, which has a section for a portable version of your safety plan so that the information is at your fingertips when you need it.

 This course only covers safety plans; stay tuned for a System Crisis Plan course later.
 This course will be a prerequisite for the System Crisis Plan course — as much of the work done in this course is imported (with tweaks) to your& System Crisis Plan.

 For an overview of how our offerings weave into each other, and flowcharts to help pick where y’all would like to go next, see the United Front System Self-Help Flowchart/Decision Maker.

 I decided to take this course because I feel more convinced that I am plural.
 It was a very good course and gave me all the information to manage the complex nature of my inner world.
 Thank you so much for creating this course! — Anonymous Student

 First of all, it’s amazing that this exists.
 Not only does it exist, though, it exists well.
 This course has helped us to safety plan better as a group.
 It also has helped us in communicating our system’s needs and wants to our therapist.
 We would highly recommend this to any system, especially those with known mental health concerns, history of hospitalizations, etc. Thank you so much, Crisses, for all of your hard work! — Anonymous Student